neomutt/neomutt/contrib/hcache-bench/README.md

 In order to run the benchmark, you must have a directory in maildir format at hand.
 NeoMutt will load messages from there and populate the header cache with them.
-Please note that you'll need a reasonable large number of messages - >50k
-- to see anything interesting.
+Please note that you'll need a reasonable large number of messages - over 50,000 - to see anything interesting.

 ## Running the benchmark